petrockblog/EmulationStation/THEMES.md

     - The default image used for games which doesn't have an image.
 * `folderImage` - type: PATH.
     - The default image used for folders which doesn't have an image.
-* `scrollDirection` - type: STRING.
+* `scrollDirection` - type: STRING. - default: `vertical`.
-    - `vertical` by default, can also be set to `horizontal`.
-Not that in `horizontal` mod, the tiles are ordered from top to bottom, then from left to right.
+    - Note that in `horizontal` mod, the tiles are ordered from top to bottom, then from left to right.

 #### gridtile

 * `size` - type: NORMALIZED_PAIR.
     - The size of the default gridtile is used to calculate how many tiles can fit in the imagegrid.
 If not explicitly set, the size of the selected gridtile is equal the size of the default gridtile * 1.2
-* `padding` - type: NORMALIZED_PAIR.
+* `padding` - type: NORMALIZED_PAIR. - default: `16 16`.
     - The padding around the gridtile content.
-Default `16 16`.
 If not explicitly set, the selected tile padding will be equal to the default tile padding.
 * `imageColor` - type: COLOR.
     - The default tile image color and selected tile image color have no influence on each others.
 * `backgroundImage` - type: PATH.
     - If not explicitly set, the selected tile background image will be the same as the default tile background image.
-* `backgroundCornerSize` - type: NORMALIZED_PAIR.
+* `backgroundCornerSize` - type: NORMALIZED_PAIR. - default: `16 16`.
     - The corner size of the ninepatch used for the tile background.
-Default is `16 16`.
 * `backgroundColor` - type: COLOR.
     - A shortcut to define both the center color and edge color at the same time.
 The default tile background color and selected tile background color have no influence on each others.
 * `backgroundCenterColor` - type: COLOR.